goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/index.md

 ## Kerberos source property mappings

-See the [overview](../../property-mappings/index.md) for information on how property mappings work.
+See the [overview](../../property-mappings/index.md) for information on how property mappings work with external sources.

 By default, authentik ships with [pre-configured mappings](#built-in-property-mappings) for the most common Kerberos setups.
 These mappings can be found on the Kerberos Source Configuration page in the Admin interface.